 This article presents how there is no discussion about the Warsaw Ghetto without paying attention to its smells, and yet, how understanding smells escapes us.
 Our vocabulary, olfactory wise, is too small and inaccurate, while the ability to imagine a life in a constantly infested area is almost impossible.
 The issue of smell will be examined for its elusive manifestations which on the one hand, demonstrate the imminent and constant threat it posed for the Warsaw ghetto residents and on the other hand, its marginality in comparison to the perils in the ghetto.
-In other words, even though the olfactory element remained abusively present, its significance was minor in comparison to the ghetto was outstanding.
+In other words, even though the olfactory element remained abusively present, its significance was minor in comparison to the occurrences.
+However, its role in the feelings experienced by the people of the ghetto was outstanding.